 "Video game expert Alex Rogan finds himself transported to another planet after conquering The Last Starfighter video game only to find out it was just a test.
 He was recruited to join the team of best starfighters to defend their world from the attack."

 On this day in 1986, the Fantasy-themed The Throne Of Fire enjoyed its premiere on the U.S. home video market.
-The feature starred Sabrina Siani and Pietro Torrisi, and here's the plot summary from IMDB.com:
+Directed by Franco Prosperi from a story by Giuseppe Buricchi and Nino Marino, the feature starred Sabrina Siani, Pietro Torrisi, and Harrison Muller.
+Here's the plot summary from IMDB.com:

 "A mighty hero battles the son of Satan and his evil witch ally to save a kingdom from being taken over by the duo."